Treatment for pancreatic cancer depends on the type, location and stage of your cancer (how far it's spread).

-This type of surgery won't cure your cancer, but will mean that your condition is easier to manage, and it will make you more comfortable.
+This type of surgery won't cure your cancer, but will mean that your condition is easier to manage, and make you more comfortable.

 To help control jaundice, a stent can be placed in your bile duct using endoscopic retrograde cholangiopancreatography (ERCP).
-This will help keep the bile duct open and prevent bilirubin – the yellow chemical in bile – from building up and causing jaundice.
+This will help keep the bile duct open and prevent bilirubin (the yellow chemical in bile) building up and causing jaundice.

 If a stent isn't a suitable option for you, you may need an operation to bypass your blocked bile duct.
 Your surgeon will cut the bile duct just above the blockage and reconnect it to your intestine, which allows your bile to drain away.